 Charlotte Fitzmaurice gave up everything else in her life to provide total care for her daughter, Nancy.
 Group B Streptococcus had seriously damaged Nancy's brain before birth.
 At best, Nancy functioned at the level of a six-month old.
 But for two years, Nancy was "screaming and writhing in agony for 24 hours a day" due to a post-surgical infection operation for kidney stones.
 U.K. Justice Eleanor King ruling permitted Charlotte to stop Nancy's feeding tube.
 Nancy died in August 2014, at the age of 12.
 Charlotte subsequently reflected, "The last day was the hardest of my life.
 It was absolutely horrifying.
 I miss my beautiful girl every day and although I know it was the right thing to do, I will never forgive myself.
-It shouldn't have to be a mother's decision to end their child's life."2
+It shouldn't have to be a mother's decision to end their child's life."

 Guilt from being a proactive decision-maker often leads to prolonged bereavement reactions that include depression.
 Negative emotions can be further fueled by criticism from other relatives who were not part of the decision-making process.
+To avoid potential conflict, a potential surrogate decision-maker may hesitate to act as the patient continues to suffer.
+Sadly, for the patient, the result is the same as if this relative had deliberatively decided to prolong the patient's dying and suffering.